privatenumber/vue-subslot/README.md

 	<br>
 </p>

-Pick and choose what you want from a slot.
+Pick and choose what you want from a component slot.

 ```html
 <template>